Languages of Seychelles

 The national languages of Seychelles are Seychellois Creole, English and French.
 Seychellois Creole, a French-based creole language, is by far the most commonly spoken language in the archipelago and is spoken natively by about 95% of the population.
 Nevertheless, the country was a British colony for over a century and a half, and the legacy of British Seychelles made English remain the main language in government and business.
-French was introduced before the British rule.
+French was introduced before British rule.
 It has remained in use largely because it is used by the Franco-Seychellois minority and is similar to Seychellois Creole.